How to apply 2017

 The concept of equal consideration is a central principle of the SATAC admissions system.
 Equal consideration means that all applicants who have the same selection rank for a course are treated equally, so either all or none will be entitled to an offer.

 Applying on time is important.
-If you lodge an application for a course after the closing date you will be affected in one or more of the following ways:
+If you an application for a course after the closing date you will be affected in one or more of the following ways:

 - you may not be given equal consideration